Warwickshire ASA Rules 2019

 17.1 To appoint at its first meeting, from its elected members, a person to act as a point of contact for those members and affiliated Clubs that are seeking a course of training to enable them to supervise their own programmed swimming sessions.

-17.2 To liaise with the local RLSS Branch with regard to the teaching and examination of the current ASA/RLSS Life Saving Certificate for swimming teachers.
+17.2 To liaise with the local RLSS Branch with regard to the teaching and examination of the current Swim England/RLSS Life Saving Certificate for swimming teachers.

 18 Masters Technical Committee – Refer to Rule 14 for General Duties.

-19 Open Water Technical Committee – Refer to Rule 14 for General Duties.
+19 Open Waters Technical Committee – Refer to Rule 14 for General Duties.

 21 Swimming Technical Committee – In addition to general duties listed in Rule 14 its specific duties shall be: